-Outside areas and boundaries Visually inspected.
-There are well maintained garden grounds pertaining to the property.
-Ceilings Visually inspected from floor level.
-The ceilings would appear to be of lath and plaster and plasterboard design.
-Internal walls Visually inspected from floor level.
+, Ceilings Visually inspected from floor level.
+The ceilings would appear to be of lath and plaster design. [ 1 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

-The internal walls would appear to be of lath and plaster and plasterboard design.
+The walls would appear to be of lath and plaster design.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Due to partial fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-No access gained to the sub floor area.
+Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+No access was gained to the sub-floor area.
+Only a limited inspection was possible throughout due to contents.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The doors are of timber panel design.
 The kitchen facilities are on modern lines.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+There is a gas fire within.
 Internal decorations Visually inspected.
 The property is in good decorative order.

-Cellars Not applicable.
+Γ Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply of electricity.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply of gas.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply of water.
-Sanitary fittings are on modern lines.
+The sanitary fittings are on modern lines.
 No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
-Timbers are assumed to be in a satisfactory condition.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Timbers are assumed to be in a satisfactory condition. [ Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Heating is by means of a gas fired central heating system.
-The system is fired by a Vokera Compact boiler with radiators installed within.
+The system is fired by a Worcester Greenstar 28i Junior boiler.
+Radiators are installed within.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.